howtographql/howtographql/content/backend/graphql-js/1-getting-started.md

 In the following, you'll gradually implement the defined queries, mutations and subscriptions one by one.
 The implementation process will look somewhat similar every time - this is also referred to as **schema-driven development**:

-1. Adjust the data model of your Graphcool database service
+1. Adjust the data model of your Prisma database service
-1. Deploy the Graphcool database service to apply your changes
+1. Deploy the Prisma database service to apply your changes
 1. Extend your application schema with a new root field
-1. Implement the resolver for the root field by [_delegating_](https://blog.graph.cool/graphql-schema-stitching-explained-schema-delegation-4c6caf468405) the execution to the corresponding Graphcool resolver
+1. Implement the resolver for the root field by [_delegating_](https://blog.graph.cool/graphql-schema-stitching-explained-schema-delegation-4c6caf468405) the execution to the corresponding Prisma resolver

 ### Bootstrap your GraphQL server